davidsbatista/davidsbatista.net/_posts/2020-01-25-Attention.md

 </figure>

-They propose to replace the fixed-length context vector by a another context vector $c_{i}$ which is a sum of hidden states of the input sequence, weighted by alignment scores.
+They propose to replace the fixed-length context vector by a another context vector $c_{i}$ which is a sum of the hidden states of the input sequence, weighted by alignment scores.

 $$p(y_{t} | {y_{1}, \dots , y_{t-1}}, c) = g(y_{t−1}, s_{t}, c)$$